The acid reflux diet: what is it?

 Foods which may help include:

 Although lean meat, fish and egg whites are often cited as useful food inclusions, evidence is inconclusive, with some studies reporting no difference to symptoms.
-Clearly, more research is needed to clarify this.
+Clearly, more research is needed.

 Lifestyle changes such as weight loss and stopping smoking combined with the right food and dietary habits may make a worthwhile difference for some heartburn sufferers.
 Although it’s worth noting that the only lifestyle recommendation which has an evidence-base is elevating the bed head for sleep.